Zulu-Systems-Engineer/Fitness-Tracking-app/fitness-tracker-v2/docs/GRADING_REPORT.md

 ---

 ## Executive Summary
 This is a well-structured fullstack fitness tracking application built with React, TypeScript, Express, and PostgreSQL.
-The project demonstrates solid engineering practices with good security awareness, comprehensive architecture decisions documented, and a modern tech stack.
+The project demonstrates exceptional engineering practices with comprehensive CI/CD, strong security awareness, well-documented architecture decisions, and a modern tech stack.

-**Total Grade: 37/55 (67.3%)**
+**Total Grade: 45/60 (75%)**

+**Apology Note:** This revised grading corrects an initial oversight - the CI/CD pipeline was not immediately discovered but is actually comprehensive and well-configured at 250 lines with testing, security scanning, and automated deployment.

 ---